Eastern Orthodox Metropolis of Hong Kong and Southeast Asia: History

-For some years, a small community of Eastern Orthodox Christians maintained Eastern Orthodoxy in Hong Kong.
-Although services with a priest were infrequent, they continued to practice Eastern Orthodox Christianity.
-A small delegation, representing the St. Luke Orthodox Community, approached Patriarch Bartholomew I of Constantinople requesting a full-time clergyman to serve the needs of the faithful and minister to the local people.
-With the efforts of Bishop Athenagoras (later Metropolitan of Mexico, Central America and Caribbean, with seat in Panama), a systematic plan was developed.
-Based on the Bishop's research and advice, the Holy and Sacred Synod of Constantinople founded the new Orthodox Metropolitanate of Hong Kong and South East Asia in November 1996, with jurisdiction over: Hong Kong, Macao, China, Taiwan, Mongolia, Philippines, Vietnam, Cambodia, Laos, Thailand, Myanmar and also Singapore, Indonesia, Malaysia, Brunei, East Timor, Maldives, Sri Lanka, Bangladesh, India, Nepal, Pakistan and Afghanistan.
+For several years, a small community of Eastern Orthodox Christians maintained an Orthodox presence in Hong Kong despite the absence of a resident priest.
+Members of the community, represented by the St. Luke Orthodox Community, petitioned Patriarch Bartholomew I of Constantinople to establish a permanent ecclesiastical presence in the region.
+Following proposals prepared by Bishop Athenagoras (later Metropolitan of Mexico, Central America and the Caribbean), the Holy and Sacred Synod of the Ecumenical Patriarchate of Constantinople established the Orthodox Metropolitanate of Hong Kong and Southeast Asia in November 1996.

+The new metropolitanate was given jurisdiction over Hong Kong, Macau, China, Taiwan, Mongolia, the Philippines, Vietnam, Cambodia, Laos, Thailand, Myanmar, Singapore, Indonesia, Malaysia, Brunei, East Timor, the Maldives, Sri Lanka, Bangladesh, India, Nepal, Pakistan and Afghanistan.

-On December 2, 1996, Archmandrite Nikitas (Lulias) was elected as the first Orthodox Metropolitan of Hong Kong and assigned the ecclesiastical responsibilities of Southeast Asia.
-On January 12, 1997, the Enthronement of Nikitas Lulias as the first Metropolitan of the OMHKSEA took place at the Orthodox Cathedral of St. Luke, Stanley Fort, Hong Kong, with Metropolitan Athenagoras of Panama representing the Ecumenical Patriarchate.
+On 2 December 1996, Archimandrite Nikitas (Lulias) was elected as the first Metropolitan of Hong Kong and Southeast Asia.
+His enthronement took place on 12 January 1997 at St. Luke Orthodox Cathedral in Stanley Fort, Hong Kong, with Metropolitan Athenagoras representing the Ecumenical Patriarchate.

-In August 2007, Metropolitan Nikitas was transferred to become Metropolitan of Dardanellia, and OMHKSEA remained vacant for a few months.
-On January 9, 2008, the Holy and Sacred Synod of the Ecumenical Patriarchate decided to split the large area of OMHKSEA, creating a new Metropolitanate of Singapore and South Asia with jurisdiction over Singapore, Indonesia, Malaysia, Brunei, East Timor, Maldives, Sri Lanka, Bangladesh, India, Nepal, Pakistan and Afghanistan.
-The Metropolitanate of Hong Kong retained jurisdiction over: Hong Kong, Macao, China, Taiwan, Mongolia, Philippines, Vietnam, Cambodia, Laos, Thailand and Myanmar.
-On the same day, Archimandrite Nektarios (Tsilis) was elected as the New Metropolitan of OMHKSEA.
-His ordination took place on January 20, 2008, at the patriarchal St George Holy Church of the Ecumenical Patriarchate in Phanar, Constantinople (Istanbul), Turkey, and his enthronement took place on March 1, 2008, at the Orthodox Cathedral of St. Luke, Stanley Fort, Hong Kong.
-The Davao parish, a recent addition to the OMHKSEA, first opened in 2018.
+In August 2007, Metropolitan Nikitas was transferred to the Metropolitanate of Dardanellia.
+On 9 January 2008, the Holy and Sacred Synod of the Ecumenical Patriarchate divided the metropolitanate and established the Metropolitanate of Singapore and South Asia, which assumed jurisdiction over Singapore, Indonesia, Malaysia, Brunei, East Timor, the Maldives, Sri Lanka, Bangladesh, India, Nepal, Pakistan and Afghanistan.
+The Metropolitanate of Hong Kong and Southeast Asia retained jurisdiction over Hong Kong, Macau, China, Taiwan, Mongolia, the Philippines, Vietnam, Cambodia, Laos, Thailand and Myanmar.

+On the same day, Archimandrite Nektarios (Tsilis) was elected Metropolitan of Hong Kong and Southeast Asia.
+He was consecrated on 20 January 2008 at the Patriarchal Church of St. George in the Phanar, Constantinople (Istanbul), and was enthroned on 1 March 2008 at St. Luke Orthodox Cathedral in Hong Kong.

+The metropolitanate has continued its pastoral work across the region, including the establishment of the parish in Davao City, Philippines, in 2018.